NLP4/Enhacing-SPECTER-with-some-extensions/README.md

 4. CORD19: date: This script includes the implementation of the temporal paper classification strategy.
 The idea is to assign higher weights to more recent papers in the document embedding generation process, providing a temporal dimension to the representations.

-You can run each script independently using the Python command
+You can run each script independently

 ## Contributing